DMJunqueira/General_Scripts/README.md

 ### 002R021_Sequence_ExcluindoSequenciasArquivoFasta
 This script removes sequences from a FASTA file using two possible approaches: based on csv file (1) or by duplicated sequence headers.

+### 002R036_Sequence_RemovingAlignmentPositionsFromFASTA
+This script removes user-defined alignment positions from all sequences in an aligned FASTA file.

 ### 002R037_Sequence_RenamingSequencesFasta
 This script renames sequences in a FASTA file based on a provided mapping table in a CSV format.